-Think of this as a routine marketing task and set aside regular small sections of time for persona adjustment.
+Think of this as a routine inbound marketing task and set aside regular small sections of time for persona adjustment.
 This is more productive than devoting solid days or long blocks of time to development.

 [Tweet "Make persona development easy: Incorporate it as a routine marketing action."]